Dragon's blood in skincare

 What it does

-- Accelerates wound healing through fibroblast migration and collagen production.
+- Studied in wound-healing research involving fibroblast migration and collagen production.

 - Forms a protective film on damaged skin (astringent action).

-- Reduces post-shave inflammation, redness, and reactive discomfort.
+- Studied in inflammation research relevant to post-shave redness and reactive discomfort.

 - Provides antioxidant defense through polyphenolic compounds.